 Anterior Cruciate Ligament (ACL) injuries and footballers, the facts.

-A famous football injury suffered by a high number of players over the years.
+A famous football injury suffered by a number of high profile players over the years.
 An injury to the anterior cruciate ligament would've ended a player's career in the past.
+Leading orthopaedic surgeon, Professor Sanjiv Jari, explains how modern surgical techniques help footballers return to play quicker after an acl injury.

 The ACL also prevents excessive forward movement of the shin in relation to the thigh and extreme rotation at the knee joint.
 Located in the middle of the joint it sits next to the posterior cruciate ligament.